easydatapy/easydata/docs/config.rst

 via :ref:`config-project-config-module`

 Or via ``config`` property in a ``parser``, ``model`` or ``processor`` components.
-Through ``config`` property in a component, we will get any config value that was defined or overwritten in a ``model``.
+Through the ``config`` property in a component, we will get any config value that was defined or overwritten in a ``model``.

 .. _config-reference: